jays1204/nestjs-context-tracer/Readme.md

 ### Context loss
 If your code is based on callback, not promsie, you must read this [document](https://nodejs.org/dist/latest-v16.x/docs/api/async_context.html#troubleshooting-context-loss).

+### Do not use 0.2.0 or below
+That version has critical bug. some http request share storeage.

 ---
 This library inspired by https://github.com/nestjs/nest/pull/1407